-- i) Market assessment to identify most promising and profitable market segments for specific OFSP products. - ii) Develop and test commercial value added OFSP products, including laboratory analysis to assess the nutritional composition of processed products. - iii) Construct a processing facility focused on OFSP-based commercial consumer products and managed by SOSPPA.
+i) Prepare a market assessment to identify most promising and profitable market segments for specific OFSP products.

+ii) Develop and test commercial value added OFSP products, including laboratory analysis to assess the nutritional composition of processed products.

+iii) Construct a processing facility focused on OFSP-based commercial consumer products and managed by SOSPPA.
 That is, procure, install, and test equipment for production.